conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 licenses and components.
 It enables organizations to effectively document the libraries and dependencies used in their projects, serving as a valuable tool for risk management.

-## Can conan generate the SBOM with my dependencies?
+## Can Conan generate the SBOM with my dependencies?

 Yes, Conan can indeed generate a Software Bill of Materials (SBOM) and can do it using **CycloneDX 1.4 natively**.
 Conan tools feature a `from conan.tools.sbom` set of tools that allows the creation of SBOMs easily.
 These tools can be used